-SOCIETY FOR HUMAN RESOURCE MANAGEMENT

-Contact: Dr. Debbie Mackey-dmackey@utk.edu
+SOCIETY FOR HUMAN RESOURCE MANAGEMENT Contact: Dr. Debbie Mackey-dmackey@utk.edu

 The University of Tennessee Society for Human Resource Management (UT-SHRM) is the collegiate division of human resource professionals.
 UT-SHRM promotes knowledge, skills, and the practice of human resource management.
 The collegiate division works with professionals to advance the promotion of human resource careers and information.
-The student organization is open to any interested Haslam College of Business student.
+The student organization is open to any interested HCB student